-Notes to the consolidated financial statements June 30, 2013 and 2012
+Notes to the consolidated financial statements June 30, 2014, and 2013 (In Canadian dollars)

 1. General information

 Founded in 1984, Sangoma Technologies Corporation ("Sangoma" or the "Company") is publicly traded on the TSX Venture Exchange (TSX VENTURE: STC).
 The Company was incorporated in Canada, its legal name is Sangoma Technologies Corp. and its operating subsidiary is Sangoma Technologies Inc.